Skip to content

 </VFSM>

-One can define a range of state machines which are commonly used, to represent such items as timers, digital input, digital output etc. Those state machines don’t need to be defined in a VFSMML message, as their virtual inputs and outputs are well known on the target system.
-VFSMML defines a set of such known (predefined) VFSM.
+One can define a range of state machines which are commonly used to represent such items as timers, digital inputs, digital outputs, etc. Those state machines do not need to be defined in a VFSMML message, as their virtual inputs and outputs are well known on the target system.
+VFSMML defines a set of such known (predefined) VFSMs.
 See Appendix A for more details.
 To use a predefined VFSM, only its object name definition is required:

 <VFSM type="predefined">